MicrosoftDocs/office-365-management-api/office-365-management-api/office-365-management-activity-api-schema.md

 |2|Survey|Surveys that are created with the New Survey option.
 A survey is a special type of form that includes additional features such as CMS integration and support for Flow rules.|
 ||||

-## MIP Label schema
+## MIP label schema

-Events in the MIP Label schema are triggered when Microsoft 365 detects that an email message currently being processed by agents in the Transport pipeline has a sensitivity label applied to it.
-The sensitivity label may have been applied manually or automatically,and it may have been applied within or outside of the Transport pipeline.
-Sensitiviy labels can be automatically applied to email messages as a result of auto-applying label policies.
+Events in the Microsoft Information Protection (MIP) label schema are triggered when Microsoft 365 detects an email message processed by agents in the Transport pipeline that has a sensitivity label applied to it.
+The sensitivity label may have been applied manually or automatically, and it may have been applied within or outside of the Transport pipeline.
+Sensitiviy labels can be automatically applied to email messages by auto-apply label policies.

-The intention of this audit schema is to represent the sum of all email activity that involves sensitivity labels.
-In other words, there should be at least one audit record for each email message that is sent to or from users in the organization that has a sensitivity label applied to it, regardless of when or how that sensitivity label was applied.
+The intent of this audit schema is to represent the sum of all email activity that involves sensitivity labels.
+In other words, there should be an recored audit activity for each email message that is sent to or from users in the organization that has a sensitivity label applied to it, regardless of when or how the sensitivity label was applied.
 For more information about sensitivity labels, see:

 - [Learn about sensitivity labels](https://docs.microsoft.com/microsoft-365/compliance/sensitivity-labels)

 - [Apply a sensitivity label to content automatically](https://docs.microsoft.com/microsoft-365/compliance/apply-sensitivity-label-automatically)

 |**Parameters**|**Type**|**Mandatory?**|**Description**|
 |:-----|:-----|:-----|:-----|